Redback-Operations/redback-documentation/docs/onboarding/company-policy/data-analytics-framework.md

    Begin by identifying potential data sources relevant to your objectives and questions.
 These could include internal sources generated from other projects or external sources like public datasets.

 2. **Selection of Data Collection Methods**
    Choose appropriate data collection methods based on your objectives and the nature of your data.
-This could range from sourcing data from IoT devices to utilizing data mining techniques and APIs for extracting large volumes of quantitative data.
+This could range from sourcing data from IoT devices to utilising data mining techniques and APIs for extracting large volumes of quantitative data.

 3. **Integrating Diverse Data Sources**
    Plan for the integration of data from various sources, ensuring compatibility and coherence in the data collection process.